 Music for Adults

 The church’s flagship ensemble, the FPC Sanctuary Choir is one of the premiere adult church choirs in the Midwest.
 With a membership of 85 volunteer singers, the Sanctuary Choir offers a variety of great choral music at two worship services on Sunday mornings from September through May, and select Sundays during the summer including the church’s annual Jazz Liturgy during the Bix Jazz Festival.
 The choir has a rich history of providing great music in the Quad Cities, having been featured for over two decades as part of the Quad City Symphony Orchestra’s Holiday Pops concerts and twice on national PBS-TV.
-The Sanctuary Choir has commissioned and premiered a number of choral works and arrangements, including anthems by such renowned composers as William Mathias, Howard Helvey, John Gere, Gary Fry, Stephen Mager, and Mack Wilberg; building on the choir’s commitment to creating new music, the 2017-2018 season featured a new commission by Hollywood film composer Jay Flood.
+The Sanctuary Choir has commissioned and premiered a number of choral works and arrangements, including anthems by such renowned composers as William Mathias, Howard Helvey, John Gere, Gary Fry, Stephen Mager, Jay Flood, and Mack Wilberg; building on the choir’s commitment to creating new music, the 2020-2021 season features a new commission by renowned British composer Jonathan Dove.
 The choir has also worked with such distinguished composers and conductors as Jester Hairston, Andrew Carter, and Dale Warland.
-In the summer of 2018, the choir made its first international tour with a music outreach trip to Germany.
+In the summer of 2018, the choir made its first international tour with a music outreach trip to Germany, and plans to return to Europe in 2021 with a tour of Ireland.

 The adult handbell choir of the church, the Vesper Bells is an auditioned ensemble of thirteen players who ring two five-octave sets of Schulmerich handbells, a five-octave set of Whitechapel handbells and a three-octave set of Suzuki Choir chimes.
 They ring regularly for worship, and are featured annually at the church’s Christmas Concerts and Good Friday Tenebrae service.